synw/django-watchtower/README.md

    # required
    SITE_SLUG = "mysite"

-   # set the databases to use
+   # set the databases to use: required
    WT_DATABASES = {
     # required: at least one database
     "default": {